stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 advantage of performance improvements offered by HTTP/2 and beyond.

 For non-browser communications, such as with mobile apps or inter-server communication WebSockets is an unnecessary layer.
-As WebSockets runs over HTTP, because HTTP/2 has directly integrated multiplexed streaming capabilities it is better for abstraction libraries such as gRPC to directly support HTTP/2 instead of the higher-level WebSocket layer.
+As WebSockets runs over HTTP, because HTTP/2 has directly integrated multiplexed streaming capabilities, it is better for abstraction libraries such as gRPC to directly support HTTP/2 instead of the higher-level WebSocket layer.

 ```protobuf